Hablamos Español Insurance Companies We Work With

 What does cyber insurance cover?

-Breach response and notification, liability to affected parties, ransomware, business interruption from a cyber event, and often funds-transfer and social-engineering fraud.
+Generally breach response and notification, liability to affected parties, ransomware, business interruption from a cyber event, and often funds-transfer and social-engineering fraud.

 Does cyber cover wire fraud and scams?

 It can, if the policy includes funds-transfer and social-engineering coverage.
-That is not automatic, so it is worth confirming if your business moves money.
+That is generally not automatic, so it is worth confirming if your business moves money.

 RS